drostlab/retrocombinator/cran-comments.md

 I have uploaded a new package named retrocombinator to CRAN.
 The package is also hosted on https://github.com/drostlab/retrocombinator

-I have read and agree to the CRAN policies.
+I have read the CRAN policies and agree with them.

 All automated checks have passed, with 0 ERRORs and 0 WARNINGs.
 Listed below are some NOTEs from `R CMD CHECK`, and why they are OK.